ab-dani/portfolio-website/README.md

 - I am a football addict (NFL and NCAA).
 - I play Madden and 2K (franchise mode only), (Wanting to switch to PC.
 On Xbox Currently), Third Person Shooters such as Syphon Filter and Smash Bros.

-- I invest personally and want to provide a second income for myself and for the ones around me.
+- I invest personally and want to provide a second income for myself.
 - I watch sports news when I am bored.
 (Mostly The Herd).
 - I want to visit Brazil because of the movie Rio.